 - 1. Confirm that the 2- and 3-way valves are opened. - 2.
 Connect the vacuum pump to the 3-way valve's service port. - 3.
 Evacuate the system for approximately one hour.
 Confirm that the compound meter indicates -0.1 MPa (14.5Psi). - 4.
-Close the valve (Low side) on the charge set and turn off the vacuum pump.

-Wait for five minutes then check whether the gauge needle moves after turning off the vacuum pump.
-If the gauge needle moves backward, check whether there is gas leakage.
+Close the valve (Low side) on the charge set and turn off the vacuum pump. - 5.
+Wait a period of five minutes then check whether the gauge needle moves after turning off the vacuum pump. - 6.
+Disconnect the charge hose from the vacuum pump.